tx55/RoryStrachan_hw6TH_csi3150_fs2024/README.md

 ## Manual For The Quiz App Demo
 A web application written in JavaScript, CSS, and HTML.
-The application is a straightforward quiz where the user is asked questions about web programming or development concepts.
+The application is a straightforward quiz where the user is asked questions about web development.

-The user is given a set amount of time to answer questions, after selecting an answer they will be shown if they are correct or not.
-At the end their points will be totaled and they will be prompted to play again.
+The user is given a set amount of time to answer each question, after selecting an answer they will be shown if they are correct or not.
+At the end, their points will be totaled and they will be prompted to play again.

 ## Functionalities and Features
 - A simplistic and intuitive UI